The Worship and the Arts Symposium, Joining Voices Together, will be held at Bethel College Nov. 12, 2022.

 - Group: $20 each when 3 or more people from the same congregation register as a group; includes Saturday lunch and supper.

 Adam Tice was the hymn text editor for Voices Together.
-He is widely published writer of hymn and song texts, whose words appear in many recent denominational hymnals.
+He is a widely published writer of hymn and song texts, whose words appear in many recent denominational hymnals.
 Adam is a member of the editorial staff of GIA Publishers Inc., curating a growing hymn collection called “Unbound.”
 He lives in Goshen, Ind.

-Workshop: Aspirations for Language Use: Considerations for Shaping the Words We Sing
+Breakout Session – Aspirations for Language Use: Considerations for Shaping the Words We Sing

-Workshop: Diverse Voices: Intercultural Worship in Voices Together
+Breakout Session – Diverse Voices: Intercultural Worship in Voices Together

-Workshop: Visio Divina: Worshiping with Our Eyes
+Breakout Session – Visio Divina: Worshiping with Our Eyes

-Isaac Villegas was a member of the Central Practices committee of Voices Together.
+Isaac Villegas was a member of the Central Practices Committee of Voices Together.
 He is an ordained minister in Mennonite Church USA and served as pastor of Chapel Hill (N.C.)
 Mennonite Fellowship for 16 years.
 Currently, he is the president of the North Carolina Council of Churches while he pursues a Ph.D. in religion at Duke University.
 He is a columnist for The Christian Century and Anabaptist World magazines.

-Workshop: Worship Practices that Join Us to God’s Work of Liberation
+Breakout Session – Worship Practices that Join Us to God’s Work of Liberation

 Bradley Kauffman served as project director and general editor for Voices Together.
 He has more than 20 years of experience in music education, having enjoyed teaching roles in Iowa, Kansas and Indiana.
 A proponent of lifelong music-making, Bradley has conducted intergenerational community choirs in four states.
 Bradley lives in Goshen, Ind., with his spouse, Renee Kanagy, and children Lucca and Rowan.